bauerjj/SphinxSearch/README.md

 5. Stop and then start searchd again
 6. Search for something on your forums through the usual means
 7. Setup a cron job to run the three cron files
+8. ERASE ALL FILES IN /cache folder

 ##Features
 ####Search
-The follwing fields are indexed and thus searchable:
+The following fields are indexed and thus searchable:
    * Thread title
    * Body text
    * Author name